splunk-soar-connectors/any.run/release_notes/unreleased.md

 * Improved error handling and validation in the Configuration class
 * Optimized reputation lookups for better performance
 * Updated type annotations throughout the codebase for better code quality
-* Updated dependencies to the latest versions
+* Updated dependencies to the latest versions * Update Python version for 3.13